 This secure login plugin for WordPress features two-factor authentication.
 This means that users need to go through a two-step process before they can login – for example, answering a security question after entering their username and password.

-Users can complete the two-factor authentication in a variety of ways: through the Google authenticator app, a code sent to a mobile phone, or even a verification link through email.
+Users can complete the two-factor authentication in a variety of ways: through the Google authenticator app, a code sent to a mobile phone, a code sent to the user email address or even a verification link through email.

-Features of the plugin include setting a defined time before the user is automatically logged out, choosing which accounts need enhanced security, and much more.
+Features of the plugin include setting a defined time before the user is automatically logged out, choosing which accounts (user roles) need enhanced security, a log file which shows all failed login attempts and much more.

 2. Shield Security